kadirlofca/kadirlofca-portfolio/src/posts/2025-03-09-magnolia-house.md

 I started by using Unity's profiling tool to see what was causing low frames.
 I noticed the amount of triangles being rendered was above a few million!!!
 When I first saw this, I thought the model was just unoptimized for VR hardware, so I went into **Blender** and started removing unnecessary triangles - ones that are redundant and ones that the user would never see.
 After my changes to the model, I used the profiling tool again and although there was an improvement, there was still a long way to go...

 After doing some testing and trying to understand the cause of low frames, I found out something about Unity.
 I assumed Unity had culling tools enabled by default, and I was wrong.
 Almost all triangles from the 3D model was being rendered every single frame - even ones that the user shouldn't be able to see!!
-I quickly implemented frustum culling to hide away triangles that the user couldn't see, and the frames reached our target
+I quickly implemented frustum culling to hide away triangles that the user couldn't see, and the frames reached our target 😁

-To build the 3D models of the Magnolia House and its surrounding environment, I turned to **Blender**, a powerful open-source 3D modeling tool.
-The process involved creating detailed, accurate representations of the house, the furniture, and other artifacts from the era.
-Since this was a historical project, attention to detail was critical to capturing the essence of the space.

-Once the models were created, I encountered the challenge of optimizing the 3D assets to ensure the best performance in VR.
-Detailed models with high polygon counts can easily slow down performance, especially when rendering in real-time VR environments.
-To address this, I used **decimation techniques** in Blender to reduce the polygon count while maintaining as much visual fidelity as possible.
-I also used **LOD (Level of Detail) techniques** in Unity, where models with fewer polygons would be used when viewed from a distance.

 ## Performance Optimization: Culling and More